 “Everything from back and neck pain, and post operation rehab to sports injuries and those niggles you have had for years.”

-He has worked with some of the best athletes in the world across many sports.
-Athletes have come from across the US, UK and Europe for treatment and to avail of the results achieved at the Kilkenny clinic.
+David has worked with some of the best athletes in the world across many sports.
+He is currently working with some of top athletes in Ireland, the UK and the US who have all benefited from the results achieved at the Kilkenny clinic.

 David has worked as lead physio and performance coach to 200m World Championship Medallist Curtis Mitchell.
 He has also worked with the FAI Irish men’s international football teams and with professional rugby at Sale Sharks RFC in England.